preciofishbone/OmniaFx/docs/tutorials/first-extension/create-omnia-block/README.md

 # Step 5.
 Create Omnia block's settings component

-Each Omnia block can have its own settings data and be edited through its own settings component
+>Tip: Each Omnia block can have its own settings data and be edited through its own settings component

-Inside the folder `..\HelloOmniaFx.Web\client\components` run the following cmd
+Inside the folder `..\HelloOmniaFx.Web\client\components` run the following cmd to create a new component

 ```
 omnia dev new vuewebcomponent --name HelloOmniaFxSettingComponent --tokens element=hello-omnia-fx-setting-component